Maggot Heart: History

 "Dusk to Dusk" was described by the label on the press release as "an album well informed by what has happened in music since the late seventies, yet never relying on past achievements" with "snarling, rusty guitars that wouldn’t be out of place on neither a Killing Joke nor a Stooges record" and "a powerful rhythm section that is at times reminiscent of the maddening stomp that put noise rock heroes like The Jesus Lizard or The Birthday Party in the pantheon of rock music."

 According to Linnèa, it "was a very dark album in several ways.
 It dealt with a lot of subconscious matters of the mind, past trauma, violence and existential anxiety."

 The second half of 2018 saw Maggot Heart going through a phase of intense live activity: after performing at different summer festivals, the band took part in Voivod's European 35th anniversary tour in September, and then in October, played several venues across Europe with Danish dark rockers Slaegt.

 During this time, Maggot Heart used to perform as a four piece composed of Linnéa Olsson, Uno Bruniusson, Olivia Airey on bass guitar and Neta Shimoni on second guitar.

-In October of 2018 Teratology Sound & Vision published an official video for the song "Pinned Like A Butterfly", directed Lewis Lloyd.
+In October 2018 Teratology Sound & Vision published an official video for the song "Pinned Like A Butterfly", directed Lewis Lloyd.

 In November 2018, the album "Dusk to Dusk" also got a nomination at Swedish musical awards P3Guld.